-Employers must establish their credentials when wishing to sponsor skilled workers to live and work in Australia under the temporary sponsored 457 visa program.
+Employers must establish their credentials when wishing to sponsor skilled workers to live and work in Australia under the temporary sponsored Temporary Skill Shortage (TSS) visa program.
 Sponsors owe certain obligations to the government and to its sponsored skilled workers in exchange for this opportunity to sponsor.

 STOP PRESS: CURRENT PROCESSING TIME-LINE

 Employers without accredited sponsorship status (under the previous 457 visa program) are experiencing an increase in average processing times for 457 visa applications.
-According to DIBP figures, the department is finalising its assessment of 75 per cent of Subclass 457 applications within five months from the date an application is lodged.
+According to DHA figures, the department is finalising its assessment of 75 per cent of Subclass 457 applications within five months from the date an application is lodged.
 Some 90 per cent are being finalised within 10 months.
 It is currently not uncommon for Subclass 457 applicants to wait at least three months before their application is assigned to a case officer for assessment.

-Employers may need to adjust start dates and timelines based on current processing times for outstanding 457 visa application and are encouraged to take the processing times into consideration, especially for positions that need to be filled before March 2018.
+Employers may need to adjust start dates and timelines based on current processing times for outstanding 457 visa application and are encouraged to take the processing times into consideration.

 Employers’ Sponsorship Obligations

-Part of the strengthened government approach to the employer sponsored 457 visa program is the imposition and monitoring of the obligations which attach to the grant of a sponsorship and which apply to the company once granted a Standard Business Sponsorship (SBS).
-The requirement to provide training was previously a commitment only, but since 1 July 2013 it is a formal sponsorship obligation.
+Part of the strengthened government approach to the employer sponsored 482 visa program is the imposition and monitoring of the obligations which attach to the grant of a sponsorship and which apply to the company once granted a Standard Business Sponsorship (SBS).
+The requirement to provide training was previously a commitment only, but now is a formal sponsorship obligation.
 The main ones from an everyday standpoint are listed below:

 If an entity is a SBS and lawfully operated a business in Australia at the time of SBS approval as a standard business sponsor (or at the time you had your terms of approval varied), it must now pay the SAF for each nominee per year of the visa in advance prior to nomination grant..

-Where approval as an SBS is varied, the sponsor must meet the training requirement if it employs one or more primary sponsored persons.
+Where approval as an SBS is varied, the sponsor must meet SAF requirement if it employs one or more primary sponsored persons.